mojahid1252/E-Commerce-olist-Business-Performance-Analysis/README.md

 ## 🤝 Let's Work Together

-"Are you an e-commerce business looking to identify conversion leaks, optimize product placement, and increase revenue without spending more on ads?"
+"Are you an e-commerce business looking to:
+→ Identify why 97% of customers never buy again?
+→ Optimize delivery and operational costs?
+→ Find the top 20% of products driving 80% of revenue?"

 → **Democratize data access** across product, risk, and marketing teams?